30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 Click the pic to Search!

-34. Day Trips from Florence to Siena
+Day Trip to Siena

 If I were to return to Italy, I would definitely plan to spend a night or two in Siena, but if you only have time for a day trip, I highly recommend it.